AppleHair/HankPsychPort/README.md

 ## Tips For Porters

-(writen in 2022) One of my objectives in making a well-coded and accurate psych engine port is to help other porters make better psych engine ports.
-There are many people who want to make a good psych engine ports of another mods, and don't have enough knowledge to make them actually good, and I want to help them.
+(written in 2022) One of my objectives in making a well-coded and accurate psych engine port is to help other porters make better psych engine ports.
+There are many people who want to make good psych engine ports of other mods and don't have enough knowledge to make them actually good, and I want to help them.
 I made many comments in my code that will probably help others understand what the code does and its algorithm.
 In addition, I also put comments that give tips and suggestions for how to do certain things in the right way, and I also want to give some general tips right now.

 My first tip is more programming related, and it's to understand what is happening in the source code when you write your code in Lua.
-This kind of skill is very important to gain with every tool you use to make something and ESPECIALLY with psych engine.
+This kind of skill is very important to gain with every tool you use to make something, ESPECIALLY with psych engine.
-Don't just assume the functions you use work like you think, and Instead, go to FunkinLua.hx and check exactly what the functions you use do, and how they affect the game as a whole.
+Don't just assume the functions you use work as you think, and Instead, go to FunkinLua.hx and check exactly what the functions you use do, and how they affect the game as a whole.
 Furthermore, This skill of being able to read the source code will also help you solve problems and bugs you face along the way and you'll be able to go to the source code and try to understand what is causing the problem instead of attempting a lot of stuff for no reason.
 So if you thought you don't need to understand the source code to make a psych engine lua mod, then think again!
-Also, just to be clear, I don't know everything about Haxe and I never went out of my way to learn specifically about Haxe, but I know that if I ever face a problem in my code that I don't know how to fix, that's the reason why, and in this situaition, I would go to learn specifically about everything that might be related to the problem, in the goal of understanding what's causing it. with that being said, I still think learning as much as you can will help you a lot and I hope to do it myself soon.
+Also, just to be clear, I don't know everything about Haxe and I never went out of my way to learn specifically about Haxe, but I know that if I ever face a problem in my code that I don't know how to fix, that's the reason why, and in this situation, I would go to learn specifically about everything that might be related to the problem, in the goal of understanding what's causing it. with that being said, I still think learning as much as you can will help you a lot and I hope to do it myself soon.
 I also want to mention that I don't recommend using the psych engine wiki, because it's very outdated and doesn't get updates anymore.